 This standard is generally interpreted to mean that the debtor cannot maintain a minimally adequate standard of living and repay the loan.
 It usually requires a showing that the conditions that make repayment a hardship are unlikely to improve substantially.

-Another problem in student loans is the state of the lender’s records: the loan has been transferred several times and it is not clear just what is owed and whether all of the additional charges are in accordance with law.
+Another problem in student loans is the state of the lender’s records: for example, if the loan has been transferred several times and it is not clear just what is owed and whether all of the additional charges are in accordance with the law.

-There is some small comfort in the federal regulations which restrict the amount of a student/borrower’s wages that can be garnished to repay a student loan to 10% of the borrower’s take home pay.
+There is some small comfort in the federal regulations which restrict the amount of a student/borrower’s wages that can be garnished to repay a student loan to 10 percent of the borrower’s take-home pay.
 Of course, the lender has the right to intercept tax refunds and apply them to the loan in addition.

-To thoroughly discuss your options, contact the Phoenix, Arizona bankruptcy attorneys with Arentz Law Group, PLLC.
+To thoroughly discuss your options, contact the Phoenix, Arizona bankruptcy attorneys with Phillips Law Group.

 Filing bankruptcy does not prevent you from getting new credit.
-An entire class of lenders target the recently bankrupt as customers!
+In fact, an entire class of lenders targets the recently bankrupt as customers!
 Immediately after a bankruptcy filing, you can expect credit to be more difficult to get.
 Credit is, however, available but usually from large car dealers who want to sell you a car at their price.
 Still, this can help you reestablish your credit.

 While the fact that you filed bankruptcy stays on your credit report for up to 10 years, it becomes less significant the further in the past the bankruptcy is.
 In fact, you are probably a better credit risk after your bankruptcy than before when you owed all that money.

-If you feel that you have been discriminated against in getting credit because of a bankruptcy filing, contact the Phoenix bankruptcy attorneys with Arentz Law Group, PLLC.
+If you feel that you have been discriminated against in getting credit because of a bankruptcy filing, contact the Phoenix bankruptcy attorneys at Phillips Law Group.